The Excel RECEIVED function calculates the amount received at maturity for a fully invested security.

-Note also, that the settlement and maturity arguments should be entered into the Received function as either:
+Note also, that Microsoft recommends that the settlement and maturity arguments should be entered into the Received function as either:

 The formula in the above spreadsheet returns the value $1,290.32.

-Further examples of the Excel Received function are provided on the Microsoft Office website.
+For further examples of the Excel Received function, see the Microsoft Office website.

 If you get an error from the Excel Received Function, this is likely to be one of the following: